tantaman/tantaman.github.io/blog/2018-10-23-typed-literals-are-constants.md

 # **Are both lines of code above using constants?**

 I keep getting push-back that the first line is better practice than the second line.
-When reviewers see something that looks like the second line they say “define that in a constant.”
+When reviewers see something that looks like the second line they say “define that in a constant.”<!--truncate-->

 I’d understand their complaints if the method being called was not typed, but it is.